frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/energy-point-system.md

 ## 1. How to use the Energy Point System?
-To start using this system you need to create some Energy Point Rules so that users can get energy points based on their activities.
+To start using this system you need to create some Energy Point Rules (see section 3.
+How to create Energy Point Rules?) so that users can get energy points based on their activities.

 ## 2. What are Energy Point Rules?
 Energy Point Rules store the information about the activity and the value of points to be alloted.